lqdev/luisquintanilla.me/_src/about.md

 # About Luis Quintanilla

-Luis Quintanilla is a Content Developer at Microsoft working with technologies like Azure Machine Learning, ML.NET and .NET for Apache Spark.
+Luis Quintanilla is a developer and content creator based out of the NYC area.
+Currently at Microsoft working on Azure Machine Learning, ML .NET and .NET for Apache Spark.

 I'm passionate about: